 Compare the following factors when deciding on a certificate of deposit:

+The interest rate.
 The interest rate payable on your CD balance is critical when deciding which account offers the best deal.
 A high interest rate means better returns for you.
-However, accounts with higher interest rates may have special conditions attached, like high minimums for opening an account or unusually large fees if you need access to your money early.
+But watch out for special conditions like high minimums for opening an account or unusually large fees if you need access to your money early.

 Historical CD rates

 Certificates of deposit provide a secure, convenient way to build a sizable savings balance, but it’s important to find the best interest rates to ensure that the money in your account is working as hard as possible.
-Spending the time to shop around for the best rates and watching for the best time to invest can help you save for a more reliable future.
+Spending the time to shop around for the best rates and watching for the best time to open a CD can help you save for a more reliable future.